×

 When we asked people what advice they would give someone preparing to move to Belmont, they said:

 "Belmont is a small, picturesque town located on the island's west coast, known for its friendly locals, beautiful beaches, and vibrant culture.
 Before moving to Belmont, expats should be aware of several key factors.
 Firstly, the official language of Grenada is English, but many locals also speak Grenadian Creole, a unique dialect influenced by African, French, and indigenous languages.
 While it's not necessary to learn this dialect, understanding some basic phrases can help you connect with the local community.
 The cost of living in Belmont is relatively low compared to many Western countries, but it's still higher than in other parts of the Caribbean.
 Housing, groceries, and utilities are generally affordable, but imported goods can be expensive.
 The local cuisine is a blend of African, Indian, and indigenous influences, with a focus on fresh, locally sourced ingredients.
 Popular dishes include oil down (a one-pot meal made with breadfruit, coconut milk, and salted meat), roti, and fresh seafood.
 The climate in Belmont is tropical, with warm temperatures year-round and a rainy season from June to December.
 It's important to prepare for this climate by packing lightweight, breathable clothing and investing in a good-quality umbrella or raincoat.
 Healthcare in Grenada is of a good standard, with several hospitals and clinics on the island.
 However, serious medical conditions may require evacuation to a larger country, so comprehensive health insurance is recommended.
 Public transportation in Belmont is reliable and affordable, with minibuses being the most common mode of transport.
 However, many expats choose to rent or buy a car for more flexibility.
 Belmont is generally safe, but like any place, it's important to take basic safety precautions.
 Avoid walking alone at night, keep valuables out of sight, and be aware of your surroundings.
 Finally, Grenada's culture is laid-back and relaxed, with a strong emphasis on community and family.
 It's common for locals to greet each other in the street, and community events are a big part of life in Belmont.
-As an expat, getting involved in these events can be a great way to integrate into the local community," explained one expat living in Belmont, Grenada.
+As an expat, getting involved in these events can be a great way to integrate into the local community," remarked one expat who made the move to Belmont.

 How do I find a place to live in Belmont?